-The growing threat of severe weather conditions, including increasingly brutal tornadoes, has caused interest in storm shelters to surge.
+The growing threat of severe weather conditions, including increasingly severe tornadoes, has caused interest in storm shelters to surge.

 For many, underground storm shelters aren’t an option.
-For instance, in the Mississippi Valley region, the high water table makes underground structures unfeasible.
+For instance, the high water table in the Mississippi Valley region makes underground structures unfeasible.

 This isn’t necessarily a bad thing.

-Some experts believe above-ground storm shelters are just as safe and may even have some advantages.
+Some experts believe above-ground storm shelters are just as safe and may have some advantages.

 Above-ground storm shelters are easier to access, especially for those with mobility issues, and can also provide emergency protection against intruders.

-Let’s look at some of the leading storm shelter manufacturers and their products before establishing what you should be looking for in a dependable above-ground storm shelter.
+Let’s look at some leading storm shelter manufacturers and their products before establishing what you should look for in a dependable above-ground storm shelter.